The Mothership: Boise Photo Album

 NYC is the perfect place for this project because every day has a different moment of weird and/or interesting.
 My first jaunt was to the place I started my career, Dutchess Stadium.
 The Hudson Valley Renegades (Tampa Bay Rays Single-A Affiliate) gave me my initial internship at a time when I was plugging away on cable access.
 They have one of the best fan experiences in MiLB and some incredibly bizarre (and delicious) foods.
 Twenty years later, I took it all in.

-We'll release a new episode every Tuesday, and all of them (including "shorts") will be linked at the "Nomad" tab in the header here.
+We'll release a new episode weekly, and all of them (including "shorts") will be linked at the "NOMAD" tab in the header here.
 Bingo Bango.

 Flashback 1997: Sitting Down with Mike Francesa